HMC-MIR/ComposerID/README.md

 ## Citation

 Daniel Yang, TJ Tsai.
-"COMPOSER CLASSIFICATION WITH CROSS-MODAL TRANSFER LEARNING AND MUSICALLY-INFORMED AUGMENTATION."
+"Composer Classification With Cross-Modal Transfer Learning and Musically-Informed Augmentation."
 Proceedings of the International Society for Music Information Retrieval Conference, 2021, to appear.

 Daniel Yang, Kevin Ji, and TJ Tsai.
 "A Deeper Look at Sheet Music Composer Classification Using Self-Supervised Pretraining."
 Applied Sciences, 11(4): 1387, 2021.